aaps/MCmotions/README.md

 #ToDo:
 1

-* (first)making a texture start
+* (first)making a texture start (done textures are couples to mat, more later)

-* (first and a half) see if an update of the readme is needed sonce the working of lister has changed.
+* (first and a half) see if an update of the readme is needed sonce the working of lister has changed. (done)

 * (second) an option for multyple meshes per block in mctricky all of this in a dict of perhaps files names, where the files contain meshes ?